isomerpages/mol-services/_government-services/03-buy-hdb/00a-overview(accordion).md

         - The person representing you must bring one certified true copy by the solicitors and two photocopies of the signed Power of Attorney
       - Signed GIRO form if you are paying monthly loan instalments partially or fully by cash

-      You will also log into your SingPass during your appointment if you intend to use CPF savings to pay for your monthly loan instalments
+      You will also be required to log into your SingPass during your appointment if you intend to use CPF savings to pay for your monthly loan instalments.

 resale-process:
   - title: <a name="eligibility"></a>Eligibility Conditions for Resale Flats